 An easy way to look at it is this.
 When the foot makes contact, it “rolls” to absorb impact and transfer it from the outer part of the foot over to the big toe to prepare for push off/propulsion.
 This allows the ankle and calf to do the heavy lifting.
 If you’re getting new blisters in the same spots or calluses, then something is off and that foot is “rolling” more/less than it should.

-Scuffing Your Toes or Clipping the Inside of Your Ankle
+3. Scuffing Your Toes or Clipping the Inside of Your Ankle

 These are both warning signs that things are off in the lower leg/foot.
 Scuffing your toes or tripping over that “invisible speed bump” is a sign that your push off isn’t working.
 In a nice, strong push off the toes are cleared as the leg swings up.
-Its a relaxed motion that requires zero energy on our part.
-When we don’t have that, we have have to pull our toes and ankles up so we don’t fall over them.
+It’s a relaxed motion that requires zero energy on our part.
+When we don’t have that, we have to pull our toes and ankles up so we don’t fall over them.

 Likewise, if you find yourself clipping the insides of your ankles with your shoe, that’s a warning sign.
 When the leg swings through after that push off, it swings through nice and straight.
 If you’re catching the inside of your leg/ankle, again something is out of balance.

 The great thing about warning signs is just that!
 They warn us that we need to start paying attention.

 Here are some tips to walk you through a session with the roller using three techniques.

 - Typically I start off with 2-3 minutes with the foam roller.
 The goal here isn’t to beat my calves up.
 It’s to get some slack in there and find where the “problem spots” are (aka where it hurts the most).
 Once I’ve narrowed it down to those, then I like to dig a little deeper with a tennis ball using the cross friction/trigger point techniques.
 Both of these are described in the link above.

-- From there I like to use mobilizations to free up the ankle itself, and then further mobilizing techniques to get in and work the calves and the achilles tendon itself.
+- From there I like to use mobilizations to free up the ankle itself, and then further mobilizing techniques to get in and work the calves and the Achilles tendon itself.

 - Lastly, I always follow it up with stretching.
 Frequency trumps everything with these.
 Aim to get in 1-2 reps every few hours versus one killer stretch session at the end of the day.
 Here’s a video to walk you through the stretch routine.